cbworden/shake-doc/_sources/technical_guide.txt

    (bold contour line), so panel D is marginally higher than C despite added constraint (fault model).
    For more details see Wald et al. (2008) and Worden et al. (2010).

-.. _figure1.13:
+.. _figure1-13:

 .. figure:: _static/Figure_1_13.*
    :align: left

-   Figure 1.13.
    ShakeMap scenario intensity (top) and peak velocity (bottom) maps for the M7.05 Hayward Fault, CA, earthquake: A) Intensity; No directivity, B) Intensity; Directivity added, C) Peak Velocity; No Directivity, and D) Peak Velocity; Directivity added.